AnthonyFrank-Ordonez/AnthonyFrank-Ordonez/README.md

 # 👋 __Hi There!__
+- 💻 My current position at my work is Associate Software Engineer
 - ⚒ I'm currently working on some of my MERN and python projects!
 - 📃 with the help of their documentation
 - 👀 I’m interested in the field of data science and software engineer that's why I'm currently studying it.